No pet should be an impulse buy.

 To make pet ownership a positive experience, do some research before you bring a pet home.
 You want to know exactly what you're getting into with the type of animal you're considering, after all.

 Consider having the kids do the research if they're old enough, and present it to you for consideration.

-After all, if the kids have to research the pet and wait for the pet, they are more likely to appreciate the pet, and help care for it once you bring it home.
-Before choosing a pet there a few things to consider as you make your decision.
+After all, if the kids have to research the pet and wait for the pet, they are more likely to appreciate the pet and help care for it once you bring it home.
+Before choosing a pet, consider:

 Predictably, younger children are better suited for lower maintenance pets, while adults and older teens are usually better equipped to deal with the high maintenance variety.